 Do you struggle to write in the style you want?
 Not sure your tone of voice permeates what you’ve written?
 Many copywriters offer a quick review and some tips for little money.

-Ashley Baxter is currently building Jack, business insurance on a first name basis.
+Ashley Baxter is currently building with Jack, business insurance on a first name basis.

-With 12 years' experience in insurance and 6 years as a freelance photographer, Ashley bridges the gap between creative and insurer.
+With 15 years’ experience in insurance and nearly 10 years as a freelance photographer, Ashley bridges the gap between creative and insurer.